muses-code-js/js-xmas-edition/instructions/level1.md

   only from letters.

   If you try it now nothing will happen.
-And the reason for that is so default behaviour of the submit button.
+And the reason for that is the default behaviour of the submit button.

 4. Events.
 Submit button.
 =========================

-   ......
+  The standard behaviour of the form on submit - all input will be send to server and page will be reloaded - it was reasonable long time ago when it was no single page application concept.
+Nowadays we creating single-page applications with javascript and we want to prevent that default behaviour.

   TODO: 1.
 At `index.html` page add `event` as an argument of the `validateForm` function.